 yahooemt: I'm assuming so.
 I also think they are afraid of change.

 KenS: Yes, I think you put your finger on it.
 I would make a list of all the possible help available.
 Then I would tell them to pick one, because you are not going to devote your life to someone who will not help back.

 yahooemt: I've made a list of all the help available, and I still am unable to encourage my mate to seek help.
 What now?
 How can I help?
 When I get frustrated due to his lack of helping himself, he gets frustrated with me.
 I'm at a loss.

 KenS: Then look after yourself.
 Speak to counselors, or anyone else who can help.
 You can go to your county mental health agency too.
 They might be able to give you ideas of how to approach it.
 You may have said for "better or for worse" but you did not include "even if it kills me."
 Yahooemt, in some situations you can't do anything, that is why I suggest for you to get help for yourself.

 David: I'm letting Thaiphoon ask two questions because I think a lot of people are concerned about this topic, but may be afraid to bring it up.

-thaiphoon: Is it normal for people suffering from panic attacks to loose all interest in making love?
+thaiphoon: Is it normal for people suffering from panic attacks to lose all interest in making love?
 I realize the intimacy question may prove uncomfortable to answer, but I need to find out if this is a panic attack related problem, or another.
 It's hard enough being a caregiver 24/7 under the best of circumstances, but without that needed marital contact, it's really miserable.

 KenS: That is a common question.
 Depression, as well as psychiatric medications, can cause a loss of sex drive.
 Furthermore, even coming close to an orgasm is something that some feel they are losing control of their body with. ( I taught Sex Education for years to grades eighth through twelfth, so ask what you like.
 I am not uncomfortable.)